BlaqueDevs/se-assignment-day-5-technical-writing-and-review-fattyolaojo444github/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
+In the realm of technical communication, plain language is a powerful tool for making complex information accessible and understandable.
+It benefits not only the readers but also the writers, by streamlining the communication process and enhancing the user experience.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?